ForensicTools/Modify-475-2151-Maroni_Brady_Winner/README.txt

-The user's first argument in the code should be the directory path to search (this will also search all subdirectories and their files as well), while the second argument should be the date (in Windows format: mm/dd/yy).
+The user's first argument in the code should be the directory path to search (this will also search all subdirectories and their files as well), while the second argument should be the date (in Windows format: mm/dd/yy) and the third arugment should be the end date.